elanatframework/Elanat/README.md

  - Extra helper
  - Editor template

 Component: Component can have different definitions or meanings in each system.
-In the Elanat framework, add-ons that only administrators role have access to are called components. plugins, modules, and the component itself each have a component management page.
+In the Elanat CMS, add-ons that only administrators role have access to are called components. plugins, modules, and the component itself each have a component management page.

-Module: Modules and plugins are a kind of add-on that can be displayed in any part of the website; add-ons in Elanat framework that being able to display, provide separate management for the add-on, are called modules.
+Module: Modules and plugins are a kind of add-on that can be displayed in any part of the website; add-ons in Elanat CMS that being able to display, provide separate management for the add-on, are called modules.

 Plugin: Add-ons that are purely visual and do not have a management page are called plugins.

-Patch: After installing this add-on, it creates a series of changes in Elanat framework and has no page to display.
+Patch: After installing this add-on, it creates a series of changes in Elanat CMS and has no page to display.

-Page: The page is a type of add-on that is displayed in the site section of the Elanat framework.
+Page: The page is a type of add-on that is displayed in the site section of the Elanat CMS.
 The page can be static or dynamic.

-Fetch: Fetch is a add-on that combines database queries with HTML tags and can be displayed on any page or add-on from the Elanat framework.
+Fetch: Fetch is a add-on that combines database queries with HTML tags and can be displayed on any page or add-on from the Elanat CMS.
 This add-on can be run without displaying the values and make changes in the database only after running.

-Extra helper: Extra helpers are add-ons that only showed in admin section of Elanat framework and only administrators access to this add-ons.
+Extra helper: Extra helpers are add-ons that only showed in admin section of Elanat CMS and only administrators access to this add-ons.

 Editor template: Editor templates add-ons are part of a html page template; each of the Editor templates helps content writers use a ready-made template to create pages faster and more organized.